-ART 105, CMST 203, CMST 285, GWS 284, HIST 245, MCS 105.
-Quantitative/Symbolic Reasoning (5 Credits) Choose $\underline{one}$ of the following classes: MATH& 107, MATH 111, MATH& 141, MATH& 142, MATH& 146, MATH& 148, MATH& 151, MATH& 152, MATH& 163, MATH 207, MATH 208, MATH 211, MATH& 264, PHIL& 120 \ Students planning to transfer to the University of Washington must consult Math Advising, mathadvising@shoreline.edu.
-DISTRIBUTION REQUIREMENTS - 45 CREDITS See Courses That Meet Transfer Degree Requirements Humanities (15 Credits) Select from at least two different disciplines (e.g., Art and Drama) in Humanities.
+HUM 105, CMST 203, CMST 285, GWS 284, HIST 245, MCS 105, PSYC 230.

+Quantitative/Symbolic Reasoning (5 Credits)

+Choose one of the following classes:

+MATH& 107, MATH 111, MATH& 141, MATH& 142, MATH& 146, MATH& 148, MATH& 151, MATH& 152, MATH& 163, MATH 207, MATH 208, MATH 211, MATH& 264, PHIL& 120 Students planning to transfer to the University of Washington must consult Math Advising, mathadvising@shoreline.edu.
+Distribution Requirements - 45 Credits See Courses That Meet Transfer Degree Requirements Humanities (15 Credits) Select from at least two different disciplines (e.g., Art and Drama) in Humanities.
 Maximum of 5 credits allowed in Performance/Skills courses.
 No more than 5 credits in a world language at the 100 level.
 Natural Sciences (15 Credits) Select from at least two different disciplines (e.g. Biology and Physics) in Natural Sciences.
 At least 10 credits required in Physical, Earth, and/or Biological Sciences, including at least 5 credits of lab science.
 Maximum 5 credits from Other Science courses.
 Social Sciences (15 Credits) Select from at least two different disciplines (e.g., Psychology and History) in Social Sciences.
-GENERAL ELECTIVES - MINIMUM 25 CREDITS Comprised of other college-level courses or unrestricted courses.
+General Electives - Minimum 25 Credits Consists of other college-level courses or unrestricted courses.
 A maximum of 15 credits allowed for restricted/vocational courses, and a maximum of 3 credits allowed in Physical Education.
-Please see the lists of Restricted Electives and Elective Courses (Non-restricted).
-Associate in Science - Track 1, AS-T1 AS-T (Track 1): What is it?
+Please see the lists of Restricted Electives and Elective Courses (Nonrestricted) .
+Where can I Transfer?

+The AA-DTA makes it possible for students to transfer to a number of public and private colleges and universities in the U.S. with junior standing.
+Washington State institutions that subscribe to the Direct Transfer Agreement are listed below.

+Public Institutions

+Central Washington University Eastern Washington University The Evergreen State College University of Washington Washington State University Western Washington University

+Private Institutions

+Bastyr University

+City University

+Cornish College of the Arts

+Gonzaga University

+Heritage College

+Northwest University

+Pacific Lutheran University

+Saint Martin's University

+Seattle Pacific University

+Seattle University

+Walla Walla University

+Western Governors University

+Whitworth University

+Associate in Science - Track 1, AS-T1

+AS-T (Track 1): What is it?
 Transferring with an AS-T Track 1

 The AS-T degree transfers as a package to most baccalaureate colleges and universities in Washington state, satisfying most premajor requirements and some general education courses for junior standing.
 In the AS-T you will take many science and math courses during your two years at Shoreline, and take most of your distribution requirements in humanities and social sciences after you transfer.
 Completing the AS-T degree will prepare you for the pathways listed below (for other science and engineering majors, see AS-T Track 2).

 Requirements

 The AS-T degree requires a minimum of 90 quarter credits in courses numbered 100 or above and a cumulative college-level GPA of 2.0 or higher.
 Each individual course must have a minimum grade of 1.0.
 Students granted the degree are normally awarded junior status and in most cases will be able to complete their Bachelor's in two additional years of full-time study.
 Completion of the AS-T degree does not guarantee admission.

 Majors/Pathways

 Biological Sciences

 Chemistry/Biochemistry

 Environmental Health

 Environmental Sciences

 Geology and Earth Sciences

 Medical Technology

 Oceanography and Marine Sciences

 Pharmacy

 Veterinary Medicine

 Dentistry

 Where do I Start?